ttwardz/bum-notes-blog/_posts/2025-09-07-live-sports.md

   <figcaption>I logged in to Disney+ and it knows I have an existing subscription.</figcaption>
 </figure>

 When I log in to Disney+ and click the button to browse plans, it... takes me to the ESPN website and asks me to log in again.
 To the same account.
+Cool.
+Great work everybody so convenient glad we merged all these things.

 <figure>
   <img src="/assets/images/live-sports/espn-existing-mydisney-account-message.png" alt="ESPN knows I have a Disney account, so why did Disney direct me here?">